 Imaging tests will show your doctor if there are any other problems, which will allow him or her to confirm cephalohematoma or make another diagnosis.
 In either case, this allows your doctor to get a better overall picture of your child’s health.

-In most instances, infants will heal on their own within three months.
+In most instances, babies don’t require much treatment of cephalohematoma. infants will heal on their own within three months.
 However, hardening of the hematoma can occur causing significant deformities of the skull.
 This occurs because the blood calcifies and the area becomes harder.
 Sometimes, as the blood disappears, the baby’s skull may have a crater-like appearance where the bulge used to be.
+When a cephalohematoma is calcified, it can be alarming to parents.

 In addition to deformity, other complications include infection that can lead to sepsis or osteomyelitis.
 These complications are very rare, but you should be aware that they can happen.